Sunday, December 27, 2009

 Test Pilot (1938)

 Gable plays Jim Lane, a pilot for an airline run by Howard B. Drake (the ubiquitous Lionel Barrymore).
 Lane is a womanizer and a hard drinker who seldom gets enough sleep to make him truly ready to fly.
 That's where Tracy's Gunner Morris comes in.
 He's Jim's best friend and the only one who can seem to get him in the air and back down on the ground safely.
 It probably has a lot to do with the gum Gunner sticks on the plane before each flight; at least, that's what we as an audience are meant to believe.
+It’s an unexpectedly sweet move on the part of someone involved in such a typically macho pursuit.

 While trying to set a speed record flying cross country, Jim encounters a thunderstorm.
 After the new plane starts leaking oil, he dumps all of the gasoline so it won't explode and lands in a field in Kansas.
 And who should happen to be in that field but the lovely Myrna Loy, playing a farm girl named Ann Barton.
 While Jim waits for Gunner to arrive and then finish repairs to the plane, he and Ann go to a baseball game and take in a movie.
 In short, they fall in love.
 Ann already has a boyfriend, Joe (Ted Pearson), but when Clark Gable asks you to fly away with him, you go.
 Even though he had already left for New York, once Jim sees the baseball field where they saw the game together, he turns the plane around and takes her to Indianapolis to be married.

 Of course, test pilots would naturally make less-than-desirable husbands, given their propensity for dangerous behavior, and the owners of the airlines probably prefer single men to be test pilots since they have fewer reasons to play it safe in the air.
-So when Jim asks for a day off for a honeymoon, Drake fires him instead.
+So when Jim says he’s taking a week off for a honeymoon, Drake fires him instead.
 Jim and Ann (with Gunner tagging along too) now have to find a place of their own and another job for Jim to make money.
 He begins working for a rival of Drake's, even defeating Drake's new flyer, Benson (Louis Jean Heydt), in an air race that ends with a fatal crash.
 The sequence involving the crash also includes Jim flying a plane that catches on fire soon after take-off.
 The special effects were state-of-the-art stuff for 1938, and they're still pretty thrilling to watch even today.

 Both Jim and Ann start to ponder the possibility of a crash ending his life, and each reacts in a different way.
 After giving half of the prize money to Benson's widow, Jim goes on a four-day bender, winding up in a Chicago hotel.
 Ann makes plans to leave Jim.
 He decides that he needs money to show Ann that he can support her and be a good husband, so he takes on every dangerous mission available.
 Perhaps they hadn't yet invented irony in 1938.
 He even tries to fly higher than any plane has flown before in a new military plane that will be carrying bombs.